rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 comments: true
 ---

 Do certifications matter ?
 Should I be happy with that one cert ?
-Does it make sense to go for ALL the AWS/Azure/GCP certs ?
-Which certs should I go for ?
+Does it make sense to go for ALL the AWS certs ? <br/>
 I started my certification journey couple of years ago - quite late in my career.
 I also followed the top certified folks on LinkedIn for a while to see if I could learn from their stengths as also mistakes.
 Based on my experience, I am attempting to create a sensible certification plan which works.
 You can read about my certification journey [here]({{ site.url }}/#certification).